-A diaphragm is a shallow, dome-shaped cup made of silicone.
-(Honestly, it looks like Meg Griffin's hat on The Family Guy.
-Except it's only a few inches in diameter.)
-You insert the diaphragm into your vagina.
-Then it covers your cervix and keeps sperm out of your uterus.
-One super important thing to remember: For a diaphragm to work effectively, you need to use it with spermicide.
+A diaphragm is a shallow, dome-shaped cup made of silicone that is inserted into the vagina.
+Then it covers the cervix and keeps sperm out of the uterus.
+One super important thing to remember: for a diaphragm to work effectively, it must be used with spermicide.

 You’re comfortable with your body